Kokoroou/classic-games/ttanh_games/breakout/README.md

 ## How to Play

-1. Navigate to the game's directory:
+1. Run the game:
     ```bash
-    cd ttanh_games/breakout/
+    python ttanh_games/breakout/main.py
     ```
-2. Run the game:
-    ```bash
-    python main.py
-    ```
-3. Use the LEFT and RIGHT arrow keys to move the paddle.
+2. Use the LEFT and RIGHT arrow keys to move the paddle.
-4. Break all the bricks to win!
+3. Break all the bricks to win!
 Don't let the ball hit the bottom.

 ## Features